Azidalus/Product-Segmentation-for-Resource-allocation/README.md

 ![image](https://github.com/user-attachments/assets/129a0efc-22af-4950-93c0-c7fed8ad4bae)

-Out of total of 2927 SKUs to be managed:
+Out of total of 2,927 SKUs to be managed:
 - The top 10% products contribute to 60% of revenue (class A).
 These are high-value items, often characterized by high demand, significant sales volume, and potential stockout risks.
 - 28% products contribute to 25% of revenue (class B).
 These items hold moderate importance.
 - 62% products contribute to 10% of revenue (class C).
 These are low-value items, often characterized by low demand and minimal impact on overall inventory costs.

 ### ABC-XYZ Analysis
-Since ABC classification is, for many situations, over simplistic,
+ABC classification can be oversimplistic, so to form more analytically advanced groups of inventory, another dimension is included for product classification: XYZ classification, which classifies SKUs based on their demand/consumption variability.

 The resultant ABC-XYZ analysis chart: